mosb/boo/content/blog-posts/the-play-date.md

 2YO is on the floor of Felix's bedroom, face down on the carpet, screaming, still screaming when in my arms, 5YO screams to come up, too, I clutch both.
 In the cluttered bedroom, on the walls, bed, lowered blackout blinds, all surfaces, mostly drawn in chalk, are eyes, all types.

-Who drew all these?
-I ask.
+I ask, who drew all these?

-It changes, Felix says.
+Felix says, it changes.

 He turns around, and, on the back of his neck, another eye, still bloody, dripping.
 I wonder about all the dark houses on the street, wonder if there are eyes on them, too.